Monster Strongholds

 Monster Camp Near Akkala Citadel, by Anna Fischer.
 Used with permission of the artist (https://www.tumblr.com/alf-l).

-Author’s Note: For clarity’s sake, I’ll define two terms up front: 1) Monsters — the sentient, organized species generally in service to Ganon (e.g., Bokoblins) who prove hostile to the major Hyrulean civilizations; and 2) Hyruleans/Civilizations/Free Peoples — the more advanced peoples of Hyrule generally aligned with the Goddesses (e.g., the Rito or Zora).
+Author’s Note: For clarity’s sake, I’ll define two terms up front: 1) Monsters — the sentient, organized species (e.g., Bokoblins) generally in service to Ganon who prove hostile to the major Hyrulean civilizations (I am not talking about Keese, etc.); and 2) Hyruleans/Civilizations/Free Peoples — the more advanced peoples of Hyrule, its predecessors, successors, and contemporaries, generally aligned with the Goddesses and other benevolent spirits (e.g., the Rito or Zora).

 Introduction: Are Monsters Really so Monstrous?

-This article deals primarily with organized groups of monsters, as they seem to show signs of intelligence and culture apart from mere instinct; likewise, they have a somewhat developed material culture and basic elements of architecture in their grasp.
-While clearly more sophisticated than we might initially credit them, what we don't know is if monsters were always monstrous.
-Eiji Aonuma hinted in an interview that players might want to imagine what shaped them into what they currently are.
+This article deals solely with organized groups of monsters, as they seem to show signs of intelligence and culture apart from mere instinct; likewise, they have a somewhat developed material culture and basic elements of architecture in their grasp.
+While clearly more sophisticated than we might initially credit them, what we don’t know is the true extent of their monstrousness.
+Eiji Aonuma hinted in an interview that players might want to imagine what shaped monsters into what they currently are.
 [5] This just might relate to the Hyrulean hunt for their parts.
 If these organized monsters were not always threatening, we can imagine some distant event that caused mistrust, fear, and, ultimately, violence.
 Of course, this is speculative, and even were it the case, we could never know the initial catalyst — a Moblin unwittingly frightening a Hylian child or a Zora soldier slaying a Lizalfos out of a confused fear.
 Some series of events have led to the present moment, however, with great enmity between the sentient races of Hyrule.

-These sentient races, set apart from what we generally consider to be proper Hyruleans — the Zora, Gorons, Gerudo, Rito, Koroks, and Hylians — live predominantly in “loosely organized groups” centered around sanctuaries they have either built or discovered.
+These races of monsters, set apart from what we generally consider to be proper Hyruleans — the Zora, Gorons, Gerudo, Rito, Koroks, and Hylians — live predominantly in “loosely organized groups” centered around sanctuaries they have either built or discovered.
 [6] While some create bases of wooden scaffolding and barricades, others build large, multistory structures; yet others huddle for shelter in caves or build floating redoubts upon the waterways of Hyrule.
 And they can be found nearly everywhere uninhabited by the major civilizations, each encampment showing slight variations based upon environment.
-Although I will separate the article below into three sections based upon the individual type of monster, please keep in mind that these three species more often than not work in cahoots; they live together, fight together, and communicate with one another in various ways.
-As with all things, the reality is more complex than any words can adequately describe.
+Although I will eventually separate the article into two sections based upon the individual type of monster, please keep in mind that these three species more often than not work in cahoots; they live together, fight together, and communicate with one another in various ways.
+As with all things, reality is more complex than any words can describe.
+Before talking about monsters by species, let us take a brief historical interlude.

-This article deals primarily with organized groups of monsters, as they seem to show signs of intelligence and culture apart from mere instinct; likewise, they have a somewhat developed material culture and basic elements of architecture in their grasp.
-While clearly more sophisticated than we might initially credit them, what we don't know is if monsters were always monstrous.
-Eiji Aonuma hinted in an interview that players might want to imagine what shaped them into what they currently are.
+This article deals solely with organized groups of monsters, as they seem to show signs of intelligence and culture apart from mere instinct; likewise, they have a somewhat developed material culture and basic elements of architecture in their grasp.
+While clearly more sophisticated than we might initially credit them, what we don’t know is the true extent of their monstrousness.
+Eiji Aonuma hinted in an interview that players might want to imagine what shaped monsters into what they currently are.
 [5] This just might relate to the Hyrulean hunt for their parts.
 If these organized monsters were not always threatening, we can imagine some distant event that caused mistrust, fear, and, ultimately, violence.
 Of course, this is speculative, and even were it the case, we could never know the initial catalyst — a Moblin unwittingly frightening a Hylian child or a Zora soldier slaying a Lizalfos out of a confused fear.
 Some series of events have led to the present moment, however, with great enmity between the sentient races of Hyrule.

-These sentient races, set apart from what we generally consider to be proper Hyruleans — the Zora, Gorons, Gerudo, Rito, Koroks, and Hylians — live predominantly in “loosely organized groups” centered around sanctuaries they have either built or discovered.
+These races of monsters, set apart from what we generally consider to be proper Hyruleans — the Zora, Gorons, Gerudo, Rito, Koroks, and Hylians — live predominantly in “loosely organized groups” centered around sanctuaries they have either built or discovered.
 [6] While some create bases of wooden scaffolding and barricades, others build large, multistory structures; yet others huddle for shelter in caves or build floating redoubts upon the waterways of Hyrule.
 And they can be found nearly everywhere uninhabited by the major civilizations, each encampment showing slight variations based upon environment.
-Although I will separate the article below into three sections based upon the individual type of monster, please keep in mind that these three species more often than not work in cahoots; they live together, fight together, and communicate with one another in various ways.
-As with all things, the reality is more complex than any words can adequately describe.
+Although I will eventually separate the article into two sections based upon the individual type of monster, please keep in mind that these three species more often than not work in cahoots; they live together, fight together, and communicate with one another in various ways.
+As with all things, reality is more complex than any words can describe.
+Before talking about monsters by species, let us take a brief historical interlude.

-But this is not to say that the Bokoblins have mastered defensive tactics: in some instances, they dwell unprotected beneath cliffs where they can be easily attacked from above, hole up in caves with no means of retreat, and occasionally build towers lower than the barricades they erect, making them unable to peer outside their own defenses.
-[10] The types of their encampments are numerous, ranging from inhabited tree stumps and skeletal remains to repurposed ruins.
+But this is not to say that Blins have mastered defensive tactics: in some instances, they dwell unprotected beneath cliffs where they can be easily attacked from above, hole up in caves with no means of retreat, and occasionally build towers lower than the barricades they erect, making them unable to peer outside their own defenses.
+[15] Their encampments are numerous, ranging from inhabited tree stumps and skeletal remains to repurposed ruins.
 The most basic of these are mere campsites centered around cooking pots or bonfires, completely exposed to the elements.
-There are tens of these littered across Hyrule, though we ultimately don’t know whether Bokoblins moved the cooking pots to their present locations or if they simply made camp around those they discovered.
+There are tens of these littered across Hyrule, though we ultimately don’t know whether Blins moved the cooking pots to their present locations or if they simply made camp around those they discovered.
 And at many camps can be found various plundered goods from around Hyrule: boxes, barrels, various viands, powderkegs, arrows, rupees, chests, ladles, mops, and low-quality weapons.
-Occasionally, one stumbles across a well-guarded chest, intimating that Bokoblins perhaps have some concept of comparative value.
-These treasures can range from rupees to fine gemstones to rare weapons.
-So, monster camps serve many functions: they are social centers, safe havens, and also places where valuables are tucked away for future use.
+Occasionally, one stumbles across a well-guarded chest, intimating that Blins perhaps have some concept of comparative value.
+These treasures range from rupees to fine gemstones to rare weapons.
+So, monster camps serve many functions: They are social centers, safe havens, and also places where valuables are tucked away for future use.

-But this is not to say that the Bokoblins have mastered defensive tactics: in some instances, they dwell unprotected beneath cliffs where they can be easily attacked from above, hole up in caves with no means of retreat, and occasionally build towers lower than the barricades they erect, making them unable to peer outside their own defenses.
-[10] The types of their encampments are numerous, ranging from inhabited tree stumps and skeletal remains to repurposed ruins.
+But this is not to say that Blins have mastered defensive tactics: in some instances, they dwell unprotected beneath cliffs where they can be easily attacked from above, hole up in caves with no means of retreat, and occasionally build towers lower than the barricades they erect, making them unable to peer outside their own defenses.
+[15] Their encampments are numerous, ranging from inhabited tree stumps and skeletal remains to repurposed ruins.
 The most basic of these are mere campsites centered around cooking pots or bonfires, completely exposed to the elements.
-There are tens of these littered across Hyrule, though we ultimately don’t know whether Bokoblins moved the cooking pots to their present locations or if they simply made camp around those they discovered.
+There are tens of these littered across Hyrule, though we ultimately don’t know whether Blins moved the cooking pots to their present locations or if they simply made camp around those they discovered.
 And at many camps can be found various plundered goods from around Hyrule: boxes, barrels, various viands, powderkegs, arrows, rupees, chests, ladles, mops, and low-quality weapons.
-Occasionally, one stumbles across a well-guarded chest, intimating that Bokoblins perhaps have some concept of comparative value.
-These treasures can range from rupees to fine gemstones to rare weapons.
-So, monster camps serve many functions: they are social centers, safe havens, and also places where valuables are tucked away for future use.
+Occasionally, one stumbles across a well-guarded chest, intimating that Blins perhaps have some concept of comparative value.
+These treasures range from rupees to fine gemstones to rare weapons.
+So, monster camps serve many functions: They are social centers, safe havens, and also places where valuables are tucked away for future use.

 Concerning built environs, we should note that the rough vernacular of monster architecture is remarkably similar all across Hyrule.
 There seems to be a fixed set of archetypal buildings found from the Gerudo Desert to the woods of Akkala, though materials vary based on region; wood is favored in most places, but metal is used as a primary material on Death Mountain due to its heat.
 This set of common structures consists primarily of skull-caves, sentry turrets, single-story tree forts, water redoubts, and multistory fortresses.
 Oftentimes, one finds these buildings combined into larger settlements, with multiple sentry turrets protecting a single cave, for instance.
 Other tell-tale signs of monster presence in an area include wooden barricades, spiked logs (a sort of fraise defense), mantlets, and torches housed in skulls.
 In all monster architecture, we quickly come to realize that no structure is ever wholly built by monsters; the presence of nails and milled lumber gives some idea of their provenance among the Hyrulean civilizations.
 [11] Yet this is not to say that the monsters of Hyrule are completely without craftsmanship (craftsmonstership?).
 Even their smallest turrets are built of posts and beams, which are rounded off so as to form joints, adding greatly to stability.
 The posts are given further support by wood-and-bone cross bracing, by no means a construction technique that should be overlooked, as it massively improves structural integrity.
 This bracing is held to the posts by rope, as are other horizontal log braces.
 These braces serve separate, though complementary, functions in distributing load and preserving the structure.
 Again, no small feat.

 Another common structure is the tree-fort: usually an elevated platform with a single raised section.
 These are commonly inaccessible from the ground, but for the occasional drawbridge.
 Here, the platform is supported by four to five rough-hewn posts, and the scavenged boards of the floor are undergirded by rather haphazard limb supports.
 Some of these supports are jointed while others are merely fastened together with rope.
 Perhaps unsurprisingly, the tree’s native branches are also used as supports.
 There are many cracks in the woodwork, so to say, but these platforms serve the desired function of raising their inhabitants off the ground.
 One of the larger fortresses of the same style has at least three stories and is connected by further bridges to the mountain at its back — a well-chosen site closely tied to its structure.
 Here we see similar construction methods, but a clear difference is the winding stair that circles the tree (now dead) on which this fortress is built.
 Long, clumsy planks and curiously-flat bones are used as the individual steps, all held up by rough limbs, square frames, and lengths of rope.
 Here too is seen something uncommon to much monster architecture: railings.
 These are constructed in much the same way — of wood and bone — and are just high enough to keep a Bokoblin from taking a tumble.
 (One does wonder about Moblin safety, though.)
 Piles of grass and straw serve for sleeping, as do filched rugs, now long faded.
 Most curious of all are the adornments these creatures use as decoration.
 Bones, skulls, and fangs are commonplace, and even the merest turret has a monster skull affixed to each corner with rope.
-In larger structures, the skulls and fangs grow to match, placed upon all available corners and sawn-off tree limbs.
+Interestingly, this skull motif has always been prevalent in Bokoblin culture, even from our earliest knowledge of it; this is evidence of an impressive continuity in their material culture.
+In Skyward Sword, Bokoblins carry around ornamental and golden skulls, which can be seen as emblematic of their culture.
+[17] In larger structures, the skulls and fangs grow to match, placed upon all available corners and sawn-off tree limbs.
 Ribbons are hung dangling from tree branches above, while the central trunk is often wrapped in faded red and blue strips of cloth.
 Banners hang from the platform on loose rope, highlighting the garish skull-and-crossbones and monster-maw motifs placed at their centers.
 Monsters seem to have some facility with dyeing or painting, as well, as rough designs can be found upon many banners and mantlets near monster camps.

 Lizalfos

 Lizalfos are the most intelligent of the organized monsters and are a common sight in all parts of Hyrule.
-They are also the most differentiated based upon environment, making one suspect that they are older than the other organized monsters, having had time to evolve along distinct trajectories.
+They are also the most differentiated based upon environment, making one suspect that they are either older than the other organized monsters or simply dispersed to different climates long before the other species.
+It is also possible that their chameleonic identity allows individuals to adapt to whichever climate they inhabit.
 Some are suited to the mountain heights while others are at home in the desert.
 There is an elemental affinity unique to the Lizalfos, such that the Fire-Breath variety can breathe fire or swim in lava and the Ice-Breath subspecies can shoot ice and survive the coldest areas of Hyrule.
 Lizalfos that don’t live in bands use camouflage to hide.
 Those Lizalfos that show the most organization construct platforms on the water to protect themselves with a natural moat quite removed from the land.
 As these bases float upon a flat expanse, any approach is immediately visible to guards, preventing sneak attacks.
 This, combined with the fact that Lizalfos do not sleep, makes any approach to such an encampment a difficult project.
-[12]
+[18]

+Let us return now from such heady things to monsters as we know them.
 Though not as advanced as any of the major civilizations of Hyrule, monsters still give us quite a lot to think about.
 They remind us almost of early humans, just learning their place in the world and how to find their feet.
-They have begun to use fire in cooking, wood and bone for tools and weaponry, and horns for communication.
+They have begun to use fire in cooking, wood and bone in tools and weaponry, and horns for communication.
 They have tamed horses and invented dance.
 These are no small milestones in evolution, and perhaps this should inspire fondness in us — after all, it was only a bit ago we too were making such breakthroughs.
 Indeed, the small bands scattered across Hyrule can even be seen with some degree of pathos, arrayed as they are against beings whose technology they cannot understand.
 What is a simple bone spear up against an Ancient Arrow or Guardian?
-Are the Divine Beasts some sort of enemy gods?
+Are the Divine Beasts enemy gods?
 To a small pack of monsters, the world must seem a rather terrifying place.
 And what made them monsters in the first place?
 Do they serve Ganon willingly or out of fear?
 Would they remain antagonistic were they not hunted for parts?
 As anytime we are confronted by our own violence, we begin to unravel a bit, asking questions we fear to have answered.
 We begin to see that we have been looking through a glass, darkly.
 On the face of it, monsters are straightforward enemies, protecting items and information we need in order to save the world.
 But save the world for whom?
 In the end, just who is the real monster here?

 Notes and Works Cited: